Nisha-Nathan/portfolio-nisha/docs/index.md

 features:
   - title: Blogs
-    details: Some cool blogs you'll write this semester!
+    details: Some cool blogs I will write this semester!
     link: /blogs
   - title: Assignments
     details: All of your assignments will be posted on your portfolio.